bilegentile/Sudokun/README.md

 ## Installation

-You can try Sudokun for free on Testflight!
+You can try Sudokun for free on Testflight:

 ![Testflight Link!](https://testflight.apple.com/join/flPuOVW7)